bob-the-dyer/vertx-hydra-2020/README.md

    - Verticals (actors)
    - Eventbus (messages exchange)
    - Cluster
- - vert.x approach to high-availability (ha) and fail-over:
+ - vert.x approach to HA and AFO:
-   - Approach essentials: failure detection and fail-over mechanics
+   - Approach essentials: failure detection and AFO mechanics
    - Comparison to classical Actor Model supervision and [akka](https://doc.akka.io/docs/akka/2.5/general/supervision.html)
-   - Enabling ha
+   - Enabling HA and AFO
  - Main use case:
-   - source system -> source-connector -> converter -> destination-connector -> destination system
+   - Typical distributed system to have HA and AFO:
+     - [source system] -->
+     - [source-connector] -->
+     - [converter] -->
+     - [destination-connector] -->
+     - [destination system]
-   - Essential code base presentation and tools: IDEA, terminals, java, maven, docker, docker-compose, blockade
+   - Essential code base presentation and tools to build the system:
+     - IDEA
+     - terminals
+     - java
+     - vert.x
+     - hazelcast
+     - maven
+     - docker
+     - docker-compose
+     - blockade
  - Demos (IDEA, terminals):
-   1. obstacle 1: failing-over while verticle byte code is not in the place
+   1. obstacle 1: AFO while verticle byte code is not in the place
-   1. solution 1.1: hanode approach
+   1. solution 1.1: _hanode_ approach
    1. solution 1.2: custom classloader approach (???)
-   1. obstacle 2: split-brain with blockade
+   1. obstacle 2: split-brain with _blockade_
-   1. solution 2: split-brain with blockade with quorum
+   1. solution 2: split-brain with _blockade_ with quorum
-   1. obstacle 3: poison pill verticle
+   1. obstacle 3: _poison pill_
-   1. solution 3 + solution 1.3: poison pill isolation in hagroup
+   1. solution 3: poison pill isolation in hagroup (+ solution 1.3)
- - Conclusions
+ - Conclusions, recommendations
  - Q/A

 ## Build hints

 To build project use: `./mvnw clean package`

-Verticals are deployed as fat jar inside Docker containers.
+Each vertical is deployed as fat jar inside its own docker container.
+Then verticals join the cluster.

 To run all containers at once use: `docker-compose -f docker-compose.yml up`